 Bokeh is out-of-focus areas in a photo.
 Bokeh is determined by the way how the lens renders unsharp points of light.
 It's often used for creating artistic effects - to blur backgrounds for visual selection of a main object in a scene.
 In photography, bokeh effect depends on the shape of the aperture.
 Various shapes let you achieve artistic background blur effects, for example with stars.

-With the program AKVIS Refocus you can make a variety of figure bokeh on any photo.
+With AKVIS Refocus AI you can make a variety of figure bokeh on any photo.

-Click on the button in the Settings panel and select a shape from a list.
-All light spots in the out-of-focus area will change in the selected shape.
+Shape.
+Click on the square button in the Settings Panel and select a shape from a list.
+All light spots in the out-of-focus area will change in the selected shape:

 Note: Deformation and Rotation parameters are disabled for the 1st shape (circle).

 Brightness (0-100).
 As the parameter increases, the brightness of the light spots increases.